forsbergsskola-se/gp23_project2/README.md

 This 4-week assignment marks the beginning of the course "Spelprojekt 2 och Portfoliogranskning" and serves as the foundational project.
 In the later stages of the course, students will continue building upon the skills and knowledge gained during this assignment, with a focus on expanding their portfolio and preparing for professional game development roles.
 This course is designed to simulate a real-world, industry-like environment, providing students with the opportunity to apply their theoretical knowledge in a practical setting through collaborative, project-based learning.

-## Technical Requirement: AI Implementation
-Each project must include AI elements using Unreal Engine’s Behavior Tree and Blackboard systems.
-Here are a few examples of how AI can be implemented:

-- **Enemy AI**: Create several enemy types with varying behaviors, such as patrolling, attacking, and defending.
-- **NPC Routines**: Develop NPCs with idle walking routines, interaction triggers, or reaction systems.
-- **Companion AI**: Implement a companion character that follows and assists the player, adapting to different scenarios.
-- **Boss AI**: Design a complex AI for a boss character that changes tactics based on the player's actions.

 ## Course Goals and Learning Outcomes
 ### Knowledge:
 - Understand and apply the workflows of a game project, from concept to final release.